CZagrobelny/new_sanctuary_asylum/README.md

 rspec
 ```

 CircleCI is set up for the app, and will run the full test suite when you push to github.
-There are still some flappy specs, unfortunately :/ ...so, if the specs pass locally, but not on CircleCI, feel free to leave a note.
+There are still some flappy specs, unfortunately :/ ...so, if the specs pass locally, but not on CircleCI, feel free to leave a note when you create your PR.

 ## Running the App Locally